7ommyShelby/threads-clone-frontend/README.md

 # Threads Clone Frontend

 This repository contains the frontend code for a Threads clone application.
-The frontend is built using modern web technologies to provide a seamless user experience.
+The frontend is built using modern web technologies like React.js, Redux Toolkit, Tailwind CSS to provide a seamless user experience.

 ## Table of Contents